WeiyuanD/eve/README.md

 - **Vesseltree:**
 Provides a mesh model of the vesseltree and the insertion point for the simulation and additional information (e.g. centerlines).

-- **Device:**
+- **Instrument:**
-Provides information about the device shape to the information.
-Can be either a parameterized standard shape or a freeform device.
+Provides information about the instrument shape to the information.
+Can be either a parameterized standard shape or a freeform instrument.

 - **Fluoroscopy:**
-Provides feedback of the device in the vesseltree.
+Provides feedback of the instrument in the vesseltree.
 Either as simulated x-ray or as tracking coordinates, corresponding to a tracking algorithm applied to the x-ray images.

 - **Target:**
 Provides a navigation target for the intervention.